DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-06-18-iterating-the-services-design.md

 ### Simplifying the ‘Check your answers’ page when adding a partnership

 We replaced the multiple ‘Change’ links on the ‘Check your answers’ page of the ‘Add partnership’ flow with a single summary card.
-This helps users understand what they are changing, and prevents confusion between the training partner and the partnership details.
+This change helps users understand what they are changing, and prevents confusion between the training partner and the partnership details.

 ![Screenshot showing the ‘Add partnership’ check your answers](add-partnership--check-your-answers.png "Screenshot showing the ‘Add partnership’ check your answers")

 ### Explaining location data

 We added help text to explain why the service collects latitude and longitude alongside provider addresses.
-This gives users more confidence in how their data will be used and why geolocation is important.
+This change gives users more confidence in how we will use their data and why geolocation is essential.

 If we have successfully geocoded the address, we show the message: